awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-importing-data-s3-events.md

 # Step 7: Set Up Amazon S3 Events<a name="tutorials-importing-data-s3-events"></a>

 In this section, you set up your Amazon S3 bucket so that it triggers your Lambda functions when you add files to the folders in the bucket\.
-You also test the entire function to ensure that the triggers work as expected\.
+You also test the entire function to make sure that the triggers work as expected\.

 By using event triggers in Amazon S3, you make the process of executing the Lambda functions automatic\.
 When you upload a file to the `input` folder, Amazon S3 automatically sends a notification to the `CustomerImport_ReadIncomingAndSplit` function\.
 When that function runs, it sends files to the `to_process` folder\.
 When files are added to the `to_process` folder, Amazon S3 triggers the `CustomerImport_ProcessInput` function\.
 When that function runs, it adds files to the `processed` folder, which triggers the `CustomerImport_CreateJob` function\.

-## Step 7\.1: Set Up the Event Notifications<a name="tutorials-importing-data-s3-events-setup"></a>
+## Step 7\.1: Set Up Event Notifications<a name="tutorials-importing-data-s3-events-setup"></a>

 In this section, you configure three event notifications for your Amazon S3 bucket\.
 These notifications automatically trigger your Lambda functions when files are added to specific folders in your bucket\.